The Healthiest Vegetables You Can Buy at the Farmers Market

 Everyone knows carrots promote good eyesight.
 But how?
 Well, vitamin A boosts night vision.
 And some evidence suggests vitamin C helps prevent cataracts.
 Carotenoids found in carrots may decrease the risk of age-related retinal degeneration, a common cause of vision loss.
 Check out more health and beauty benefits of carrots.

 This green veggie contains plenty of vitamins A, C, E and K, plus minerals like iron, copper, potassium and manganese.
 And asparagus is a good source of folate, which is important during pregnancy and may reduce the risk of depression.
-It is one of many foods that are way more nutritious than you realized.

 Closely related to broccoli, cauliflower is a good source of antioxidants, fiber and vitamin C. And like other cruciferous vegetables, cauliflower may help fight cancer.
 Here’s an interesting fact: The American Academy of Cosmetic Dentistry says cauliflower can help clean your teeth, by boosting saliva and removing bacteria.
 Plus, it’s low-carb, too!